EngRaeYS/RaeYScan/README.md

 ---

-## 💻 How to Use (For Developers)
+## 💻 Running the Tool (Open Source)

 ### Prerequisites
-Make sure you have Python installed, then set up the required dependencies:
+Make sure you have Python installed on your system, then open your terminal or command prompt and install the required dependencies:
 ```bash
 pip install requests dnspython